Please note: Find out your collection days and download a calendar using our bin collection day search

 How to arrange for a missed bin collection?

 If we have missed your collection, please report it to us by 5pm the following working day.
 Our collection work is scheduled carefully each week and we cannot return to collect missed bins, if they are reported late.
-If you would like to report a missed collection please do this via My Wealden or calling us on 01323 443322.
+If you would like to report a missed collection please do this via our online form for a missed by on My Wealden or calling us on 01323 443322.

 Do you offer a cleaning service for the bins?